helixiora/helixiora-lorelai/tools/benchmark/readme.md

 If the optional args are provided you will see your runs in the Tonic UI, else you will get console output which can be piped into whatever is required.

+**Please make sure to install the additional dependencies in requirements-dev.txt**

 Example run:

 ```bash